Learn More About Giant's Liquor License Hearing 2/24/26

 Exactly right, son.

-The Developer has stated that the strip mall is 70% committed.
-They report the following as confirmed tenants.
-They also advertise that 3 pads are available with drive-throughs - defined as a restaurant or food establishment that provides food or beverages to customers in motor vehicles via a drive-through window or service lane, whether or not indoor seating is provided.
+They are also advertising three available pads with drive-throughs, defined as restaurants or food establishments that serve customers in vehicles via a drive-through window or service lane, whether or not indoor seating is provided.

-These uses are not permitted on this site and will require a reversal of the zoning officer's decisions and several conditional use waivers.
+These proposed uses are not permitted on this site under current zoning.
+Allowing them would require a reversal of the Zoning Officer’s determinations and the granting of multiple conditional use waivers.

-NOTE: Drive-through restaurants are often regulated separately because they:
+Drive-through restaurants are often regulated separately because they can:

 Giant Contact Information: